trinerye/language_analytics_2024/assignment_1/readme.md

 Go to https://spacy.io/models to find the spaCy pipeline you want to work with and add it as a command-line argument when running the script.
 Remember to change the encoding accordingly to ensure the text is readable.

-*See standard encodings for python [here](https://docs.python.org/3/library/codecs.html#standard-encodings)*.

-This project uses the ``latin-1 encoding`` as the dataset contains Finnish letters.
+*See standard encodings for python [here](https://docs.python.org/3/library/codecs.html#standard-encodings).
+This project uses the ``latin-1 encoding``.*

 ## Results

-This project produces a csv file containing the results from the linguistic analysis, specifically the relative frequency of nouns, verbs, adjectives, and adverbs per 10,000 words and the total number of unique PER, LOC, and ORG entities for each text in the USE dataset, which you can find in the ``out`` directory.
+You can find a csv of the results from the linguistic analysis in the ``out`` directory, which contains the relative frequency of nouns, verbs, adjectives, and adverbs per 10,000 words and the total number of unique PER, LOC, and ORG entities.

+This type of analysis is useful for examining the use of language across different literary genres or periods or for determining how students' language progresses over time as they expand their vocabulary.

 ### Limitations and future improvements

-?
+- Without some form of visualization, the results may be difficult to understand.
+Hence, a histogram might be a better solution to improve readability.

+- Also, the USE dataset contains a few inconsistencies (e.g., some students left the English program between semesters), which may affect future analyses.

+## References

+Axelsson, M. W. (2003).
+Manual: The Uppsala Student English corpus (USE).
+Uppsala University Department of English. https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457